“Probably the most talented and productive duo in the recent Portuguese graphic novel scene.” — José Mário Silva, Expresso

 Ballad for Sophie is a sweeping tale that spans the twentieth century, packed with all the drama of a rock & roll biopic and more twists than a night at the opera.
 Filipe Melo and Juan Cavia have composed a stunning graphic symphony exploring a lifetime of ambition, betrayal, compassion, anguish, long-buried secrets, and flying pianos.

 1933.
 In the small French village of Cressy-la-Valoise, a local piano contest brings together two brilliant young players: Julien Dubois, the privileged heir of a wealthy family, and François Samson, the janitor’s son.
 One wins, one loses, and both are changed forever.

 1997.
-In a huge mansion stained with cigarette smoke and memories, a bitter old man is shaken by the unexpected visit of an interviewer.
-Somewhere between reality and fantasy, Julien composes, like in a musical score, a complex and moving story about the cost of success, rivalry, redemption, and flying pianos.
+In a huge mansion stained with cigarette smoke and memories, a virtuoso who hasn’t played a note in decades is shaken by the unexpected visit of an interviewer.
+Somewhere between reality and fantasy, Julien begins to relate a complex and moving story about the cost of success.

 When all is said and done, did anyone ever truly win?
 And is there any music left to play?

 -- a 320-page, full-color softcover graphic novel with 3” French flaps, 6.75” x 10” (portrait)